sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 #### News Articles

+_This type is unavailable when your website represent a person, instead of an organization._

 When you annotate a page as a News Article, and when your website is verified as a news publisher, Google can display it in a featured carousel.
 This carousel is time-sensitive, which means that recent news entries are much more likely to be displayed here.
 These articles mustn't be opinionated pieces, but they must display fact and adhere by [Google News' content policies](https://support.google.com/news/publisher-center/answer/6204050).

 [tsfep-image id="2"]